-bonding, requires heating each plastic substrate, applying pressure until the two parts meld as the plastic cools.
-This process is functional, but variances.
-The image above demonstrates this
+Ultrasonic welding, also known as fusion bonding, requires heating each plastic substrate, then holding the melted edges together by applying pressure until the two parts meld as the plastic cools.
+This process is functional, but gaps remain in the assembly due to bond gap variances.
+The image above demonstrates this disadvantage.